acaylor/ajs-blog/content/posts/k3os.md

 ### Edit installation .iso

-Download the installation .iso image from GitHub and then edit the grub config to configure the automated installation.
+Download the installation .iso image from [GitHub][4] and then edit the grub config to configure the automated installation.

 ```bash
 # Deb distros: apt install grub-efi grub-pc-bin mtools xorriso